 Given the current pandemic situations and even otherwise, it’s better to buy gold in digital forms than purchasing gold in the physical form as a rational investor.
 To begin with, they do not involve the issue of purity and safe storage.
 There are no making charges, or the GST levied on making charges.
 Also, in the current Covid situation, where people are afraid of spreading the virus through physical gold, buying digital gold is a much safer option.

-Traditionally, India is known to be a country with a great craving for the yellow metal.
+Traditionally, India is known to be a country with a great craving for yellow metal.
 No wonder India is the largest importer of gold.
-Indians buy gold as saving and also as an investment.
+Indians buy gold as a saving and also as an investment.
 It is treated to be the perfect hedge against inflation.

 Data, however, presents a contrasting picture.
 As compared to real estate and shares, gold performs poorly when compared basis the ROI.
 However, gold offers the best liquidity and convenience of investing.

 Looking at the overall picture, investing in gold is a good idea; however, experts warn that the investment in gold should not cross more than 10% of the total value of your portfolio.

 OroPocket, a platform that offers you 100% asset-backed banking minus the hidden charges associated with traditional banks.
 These charges often go unnoticed, and the process also consumes a lot of time.
 With OroPocket, you can invest in multiple asset categories, grow your wealth and get 100% liquidity in case of requirement.

 Q.1: What are the various forms of buying gold?